Our Mission

 Chakke Pe Kaksha

-This project in partnership with the belgian organization- The Mobile School aims at providing quality learning resources at the primary level using 360 panels on various subjects.
-It reaches out to 600 children.
+This project is in partnership with Belgian organization – The Mobile School.
+The initiative aims to provide quality learning resources at the primary level using an extendable six-meter-long, two-sided blackboard on wheels.

 Conversations by Tara